All employers need to comply with the Equality Act, and it’s sensible to put together an equal opportunities policy to formalise your approach.

-An equal opportunities policy is a document that sets out an organisation’s approach to equal opportunities and establishes guidelines for dealing with workplace discrimination.
+Equal opportunity policies set out an organisation’s approach to equal opportunities and establish guidelines for dealing with workplace discrimination.

 All workplaces must comply with equal opportunities legislation, and having a written policy can help to demonstrate your approach and explain it to your employees.

 Under the Equality Act 2010, people are legally protected from discrimination in society, which includes protection for employees in the workplace.

 For a business, this means that everyone should have an equal chance to apply and be selected for posts, to be trained, to be promoted, and to have their employment ended fairly.

 In particular, from the point of view of discrimination law, employers must not discriminate based on the following ‘protected characteristics’: